• Adults bronze in colour with whitish belly

-•Preyed upon by fish eating birds and during spawning by eagles, and bears.
+• Preyed upon by fish eating birds and by eagles, and bears during spawning.

-•Occurs in slow moving pools and runs of medium to large rivers, and in lakes.
+•Occurs in lakes and in slow moving pools and runs of medium to large rivers.

-•Juveniles rearing occurs in pools and ponds of smaller creeks and side channels of larger rivers
+•Juveniles rear in shallow areas of lakes, in pools and ponds of smaller creeks and in side channels of larger rivers

 •Absent from smaller coastal drainages including Nicomekl, Serpentine and Little Campbell Rivers in the Fraser Valley